 "Space has a beginning, but it has no end. —Infinite.
 Stars too have a beginning, but are by their own power destroyed. —Finite.
-He who holds wisdom can recognize extreme foolishness in history.
-The fish in the sea know not the land ashore.
+Those who hold wisdom often are the most foolish.
+This irony can be read from history The fish in the sea know not the land ashore.
 If they too hold wisdom, they too be destroyed.
 It is more ridiculous for man to exceed light speed than for fish to live ashore.
 This may also be called god's last warning to those who rebel."

 A Bloody Mess: Averted.
 Okabe originally intends to use the red liquid inside a glow-in-the-dark lightsaber toy as part of his plan to fool his past self into thinking Kurisu's dead, but upon discovering that it's dried up and useless, he provokes Dr. Nakabachi into stabbing him so that he can use his own, genuine blood instead.